 Donald Trump has an "off-the-charts" personality profile: very high extraversion and Dark Triad traits (narcissism, psychopathy, Machiavellianism), and very low agreeableness, conscientiousness, and emotional stability (ref)(ref)(ref)

 Candidates high in agreeableness and openness tend to be associated with campaigns that are less negative and harsh, but more based on positively valenced appeals (ref)

-High conscientiousness and psychopathy seem associated with better electoral results, whereas extraversion could be counterproductive (ref)
+High conscientiousness and psychopathy in candidates seem associated with better electoral results, whereas extraversion could be counterproductive (ref)

-The Dark Triad is associated with more negative campaigns and the use of fear appeals (ref)(work in progress)
+The Dark Triad is associated in candidates with more negative campaigns and the use of fear appeals (ref)(work in progress)